What to Expect During Your First Classic Massage Session

 Depending on your needs, the therapist may also include the hands, feet, and scalp in the massage, providing a full-body relaxation experience.

 If at any point you feel discomfort or would like a certain area to receive more or less attention, feel free to speak up.
+We can't emphasize enough how important it is to communicate with your therapist during the session if something needs to be adjusted to your level of comfort.

 5. Ending the Session

 The massage will conclude with gentle strokes to help your body return to a relaxed state.
 Your therapist will let you know when the session is over and will step out to allow you to get dressed at your own pace.
+Take a few moments to slowly sit up and stretch before getting off the table to avoid dizziness.

 After dressing, your therapist may provide post-massage recommendations, such as hydration and light stretching, to maintain the benefits of your session.